 With that data you can understand, what’s working well and what’s not?
 Are there roadblocks or inefficiencies you cannot see with the naked eye?
 Why is production line A moving at half the pace of production line B, when both lines are making the same product?
 Without the insight that technology captures, insight that manual, paper-based operating procedures certainly would not, it would be nearly impossible to answer these questions.

 Without more visibility and workforce data, it’s impossible to know where to begin to address issues, or lags and problems in production.
 Managing plant issues blindly is never the way to truly solve inefficiencies.
 Perhaps even more importantly, increased visibility enables you and your leadership to react and adapt to unexpected disruptions, such as: changes in demand, disruptions in the supply chain and updated COVID-19 safety regulations.
 Agility in manufacturing is essential as teams continue to navigate an uncertain world, with possibly less people power on the plant floor.

 3. Improve Communication and Collaboration Among Your Team

 Good communication and consistent collaboration are everything when it comes to increasing efficiencies.
-Connected Worker technology is a quick implementation, and it can elevate the amount and level of collaboration on your factory floor, even amid a social-distanced reality.
+Connected Worker is a quick implementation, and it can elevate the amount and level of collaboration on your factory floor, even amid a social-distanced reality.
 For example, with Connected Worker technology your team can share photos and videos of in-progress processes with colleagues and industry experts, for extra guidance.
 This gives people instant access to other teammates, strengthening the overall speed of the feedback loop.
 It also enables people to stay socially distant while working or doing shift changeovers, keeping them safe.